A Year Without jQuery

 h.extend() which I use frequently to extend, merge and clone objects (analogous to jQuery’s

 $.extend).
 We don’t use any additional utility libraries such as Underscore or Lodash, so a home-baked extend helper was critical for our application.
-There are numerous Stack Overflow posts explaining how to achieve such functionality, but I still find myself tinkering with this function regularly as features are added with increasingly complex needs (e.g. the copying of getters and setters, and deep cloning of arrays).
+There are numerous Stack Overflow posts explaining how to achieve such functionality, but I still find myself tinkering with this function regularly as features are added with increasingly complex needs (e.g. the copying of getters and setters, and deep cloning of nested objects and arrays).

 One thing that I do miss from jQuery however, is the array-like nature of its collection objects which makes performing operations on multiple elements effortless.
 Without jQuery, you will find yourself relying heavily on loops to achieve the same functionality.
 Rest assured however, that this is where you will gain the most performance benefits — as I learned a long time ago when trying to optimise execution time in MixItUp.
 Those expensive internal